 I also really like how both of the upper body workouts work your shoulders–but different areas of it.
 In Back, Biceps & Shoulders you are working your posterior delts, which makes sense since you are working your back in the same workout.
 In this workout you work the anterior and lateral delts.
 I like the way she splits the shoulder work up.

-Overhead Tricep Extensions (3 sets); Finisher: Tricep Dips
+Overhead Tricep Extensions (3 sets) (one 30# DB); Finisher: Tricep Dips

 All of the Ripped with HIIT workouts included two Bonus Ab workouts:

 Bonus Abs 1 is 10 minutes.
 I really enjoyed this abs workout.
 Lots of fun–I love how it starts standing.
 You will need an 8 pound dumbbell and a mat for this bonus.
 The workout starts standing, holding one 8 pound dumbbell.
 1. Standing Oblique Crunches, 2.
 Alternating Oblique Crunches with Knee Lift, 3.
 Lay on mat, still holding one 8 pound dumbbell.
 Seated Lean Back Crunches, 4.
 Pullover Sit Ups with a Twist, 5.
 Pullover Heel Tap Extended Crunches, 6.
 Set dumbbells aside for this move; High Low Planks with plank Jacks.

 Bonus Abs 2 is 13 minutes long.
 Bonus Abs 2 is much more challenging than Bonus Abs 1 and not nearly as fun.
 But still, very effective–I really felt it!
 1. Seated One Arm V-Ups, 2.
 Ankle Grabber Sit Ups, 3.
 Bent Leg/Straight Leg Bike Maneuver, 4.
 Banana Holds, 5.
 Alternating Leg Forward Crunches, 6.
 Hip Lifts into Balancing Snow Angels, 7.
 Supermans into Swimmers